How to maintain an Innovation Culture: From Budget 2019 to 2020

 Eliminating Startup Speed-breakers

-While the government can rightly claim that the budget is move in the right direction to keep India at the forefront of the start-up revolution, there are still many challenges for entrepreneurs.
+While the government can rightly claim that the budget is a move in the right direction to keep India at the forefront of the start-up revolution, there are still many challenges for entrepreneurs.
 The startup community believes, for example, that more can be done to relax the angel tax regulations and further improve the program.

 The government also has to tackle pending ambiguities about the Income Tax problems of startups.
 For starters, investors are worried about the high 28.5 percent tax they will have to pay for startup investments.